 We’re actually very excited to have found a recipe for this!
 You will get sticky while eating this, but man, it’s good.
 In the Netherlands, you should try one at a real bakery (or at the HEMA).

 You can find this in any supermarket and candy store.
-It’s liquorice and in the Netherlands, we have so many options: sweet, salty, hard, soft and much more!
+It’s licorice and in the Netherlands, we have so many options: sweet, salty, hard, soft and much more!

-There are some things we eat for special occasions.
+There are some things we eat on special occasions.
 And although there are many many more regional traditional things, we want to share three of our national traditions.

 Beschuit met Muisjes

 Literally translated: rusk with little mice.
 That doesn’t sound very appealing haha.
-When a baby is born, everyone who comes to see the newborn is treated on a rusk with butter (again: makes it stick) and “muisjes” in either blue or pink (depending on the babies sex).
-It’s made of aniseeds with a sugared, coloured layer.
+When a baby is born, everyone who comes to see the newborn is treated on a rusk with butter (again: makes it stick) and “muisjes” in either blue or pink (depending on the baby’s sex).
+It’s made of aniseeds with a sugared, colored layer.